We Provide Aid Based on Need

 Cost of Attendance (COA) - Expected Family Contribution (EFC) = Need-Based Financial Aid

 Cost of Attendance: college expenses for one academic year (9 months).
-Tuition and fees, room, meal plan, books and supplies, transportation, and miscellaneous educational expenses.
+Tuition, fees, cost of a standard double room on campus, meal plan, books, transportation, and other miscellaneous educational expenses.

 Expected Family Contribution (EFC): Calculated from the information that you/your parents provided on the FAFSA and CSS Profile.
 It is used to determine the types and amounts of need-based financial aid for which you are eligible.